CheggEng/Bromine/README.md

 * `fail(msg)` - fails the test

 In addition, each function has access to 3 methods to contol the flow of the test - `prev`, `current`, and `next`.
 These can be called and passed around.

+As of yet, Bromine does not come bundled with a Reporter, but creating one should be very easy using the Tester events.

 ##Bromine.Tester
 The test runner is used to register suites, manage their dependencies, and execute them.
 It has the following methods: